Oluwaseun241/dotfiles/README.md

 ```
 cd configfiles
 ```
-copy the files to your .config/nvim folder
+Copy the files to your .config/nvim folder